Geology and Geophysics

 - 7. Does the Department require minimum GRE and GPA scores to be eligible for admission?

-The Department does not have minimum score requirements, but of course good scores make a candidate more competitive.
-The Graduate Committee takes a holistic approach to candidate evaluation.
+The Department does not have minimum score requirements, but of course good scores make an applicant more competitive!
+The Graduate Committee takes a holistic approach to applicant evaluation.
 If you have a low GPA, look for positives and use your personal statements to explain special circumstances.
 Highlight stronger average GPA in the Geosciences and other Science or Engineering courses and Mathematics.
-Combined GRE scores for current graduate students range from ~280 to ~320, and an analytical writing score of 3.0, and preferably 3.5 and higher is helpful.
+Combined GRE scores for current graduate students range from ~295 to ~320, and an analytical writing score of 3.5 and higher is helpful.